captionpoint/captionpoint-plays/INTIMATE-APPAREL.md

 I asked you something.
 ---
 ## GEORGE:
-Yuh my wife, ain't
+Yuh my wife, ain't yuh.
 ---
 ## ESTHER:
 Am I?
-(Whispered.)
+---
 I didn't write them letters.
 ---
 ## GEORGE:
-I didn' hear what yuh said.
+I didn't hear what yuh said.
 ---
 ## ESTHER:
+I said I didn't write them
+letters.
+---
-(Louder, almost too much so.)
-I said I didn't write them letters.
-(George studies Esther with disbelief)  All this rime I was afraid that you'd find me out.
+All this time I was afraid that you'd find me out.
+---
 This good noble man from Panama.
-(Esther retrieves a pile of letters tied with a satin ribbon.)
+---
 I have all of your letters here.
+---
+template: noise
+letters shuffling
+---
 I look at them every day.
+---
+I have one that looks as though it's weeping,
+---
+cause the words fade away into nothing,
+---
-I have one that looks as though it's weeping, because the words fade away into nothing, and another that looks as if it's been through a hard day, because there's a smudge of dirt at each corner, and it smells of kerosene and burnt sugar.
+and another that looks as if it's been through a hard day,
+---
+because there's a smudge of dirt at each corner,
+---
+and it smells of kerosene
+---
+and burnt sugar.
+---
 But I can't tell you what it say, because I don't read.
+---
+I can't tell whether there are any truths,
+---
+but I keep them, 'cause George give me his heart,
+---
+though it covered in mud and filthy,
+---
-I can't tell whether there are any truths, but I keep them, 'cause George give me his heart, though it covered in mud and filthy, but he give it to me in one of these letters.
+but he give it to me in one of these letters.
+---
 And I believed him.
+---
 I believed him!
-(A moment.)
+---
-But you ain't the man in these letters, because that gentleman would have thanked me.
+But you ain't the man in these letters,
+---
+because that gentleman would have thanked me.
+---
 'Who wrote them letters, George?
+---
 Tell me!
-(George considers.)
+---
 YOU TELL ME!
 ---
+---
 ## GEORGE:
 An old mulatto man.
-I paid him ten cents for each letter, ten cents extra for the fancy writing.
 ---
+I paid him ten cents for each letter,
+---
+and ten cents extra for the fancy writing.
+---
 ## ESTHER:
+I ain't really Mrs. Armstrong,
+---
+am I?
+---
+I been holding on to that,
+---
+and that woman ain't real.
+---
+We more strangers now than on
+the eve of our wedding.
+---
-I ain't really Mrs. Armstrong, am I?
-I been holding on to that, and that woman ain't real.
-We more strangers now than on the eve of our wedding.
-At least I knew. who I was back then.
+At least I knew who I was back then.
+---
 But I ain't gonna let you hurt that woman.
+---
 No!
-She's a good decent woman and worthy.
+She's a good decent woman
+and worthy.
+---
 Worthy!
 ---
 ## GEORGE:
 Esther!
-(George reaches out to Esther)
 ---
 ## ESTHER:
 No, don't touch me!
-(Esther backs away from George.)
 ---
 ## GEORGE:
 Please.
-I am' a thief.
-No. They wam't my words, but that don't mean I ain't feel them eings.
-I go now, and I gonna bring yuh back them horses.
+I ain't a thief.
 ---
+No. They weren't my words,
+---
+but that don't mean I ain't feel them things.
+---
+I go now,
+---
+and I gonna bring yuh back them horses.
+---
 ## ESTHER:
 I hope they real strong horses.
 ---
+---
 ## GEORGE:
 You'll see.
+---
 And, we'll begin here.
-(Lights crossfide.
-Mayme's boudoir.
-Ragtime music plays, fast and fitrious.)
-53
-Scene 5
-Smoking Jacket
-Mayme's boudoir.
-Mayme is lying on the bed wrapped in the Japanese smoking jacket.
-She sits up, pours herself a shot of moonshine and slams it back.
-A knock sounds on the doon
 ---
+template: music
+---
+template: noise
 ## MAYME:
+humming
+---
+template: noise
+knocking
+---
+## MAYME:
 Hold on, hold on.
-(Mayme opens the door.
-Esther, calm, enters.
-Mayme's unable to disguise her surprise.)
+---
 Esther.
+---
-What I got someone coming shortly.
+What I got someone coming.
+---
 You can't stay.
-(Mayme nervously wraps the robe around her body.)
+---
 I can't put him off.
+---
 You understand.
+---
 Come back later and we'll catch up.
-(Esther grabs Mayme's arm.)
+---
 What's wrong?
-(Esther gathers her strength.)
 ---
 ## ESTHER:
 He gone.